A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The stationary algorithm revisited

-In the founder work \cite{AgCo}, see also \cite{HiSi}, resonances of a sel-adjoint operator are defined using analytic transformations, and it is a common fact that it correspond to an eigenvalue in a modified $L^2$ space \cite{FuRa}.
-Using the second approach, it is shown in \cite{Fa} and \cite{Pa} that the resonances of the Hamiltonian:
+In the founder work of \cite{AgCo}, see also \cite{HiSi}, resonances of a self-adjoint operator are defined using analytic transformations, and it is a common fact that it corresponds to an eigenvalue in a modified $L^2$ space \cite{FuRa}.
+Using the second approach, the authors in \cite{Pa} and \cite{Fa} define resonances for Hamiltonians of the form

-where the potential $Q$ verifies:
+where the potential $Q$ verifies